top of page

 Food is directly related to mood.
 Diets high in whole grains, fruits, vegetables, and healthy fats—like omega-3s—provide mood stability and decrease anxiety.
 In contrast, too much sugar or processed food can lead to an emotional crash.

-But this is not about strict dieting; this is about mindful nourishment.
+This is not about strict dieting; it's about mindful nourishment.
 When you eat, slow down.
 Relish each bite.
-Ask yourself how certain foods make you feel afterwards.
+Ask yourself how certain foods make you feel afterward.

 5. Protect Your Mental Space